WildaSoftware/Feedybacky/README.md

 Feedybacky is simple JS plugin for web pages which facilitates feedback system.
 It creates a sliding element on HTML page in which an user can provide a request (error, suggest, comment etc.) and send it in rapid and easy way.
 The special part of this process is the fact, that Feedybacky allows to attach a screenshot of the current page and additional information **automatically**.
 It includes i.a. current URL, user agent string and - of course - current datetime.
 In many situations, request's text provided by a user is not sufficient to reproduce e.g. an error - Feedybacky tries to solve that problem.

-Feedybacky uses `html2canvas` library by Niklas von Hertzen.
+Feedybacky uses `html2canvas` library created by Niklas von Hertzen.

 ### Installation ###

 If you just want to use Feedybacky, you can copy the ZIP archive from the repository and unzip to the destinated directory.
-It is important to have all subfolders (`css`, `js` etc.) next to each other in the same directory.
+It is important to have all subfolders (`css`, `js` etc.) next to each other in the same folder.

 Of course, you can also install Feedybacky as NPM package:

 	npm install --save feedybacky

-If you want to modify or build Feedybacky by yourself, you should install NPM dependencies by running `npm install` command, install `gulp-cli` globally (`npm install -g gulp-cli`) and run `gulp` in Feedybacky directory `npm install gulp`.
-Afterwards, you can copy whole following directories to the destinated folder: `css`, `dependencies`, `i18n`, `img`, `js`.
+If you want to modify or build Feedybacky by yourself, you should install NPM dependencies by running `npm install` command, install `gulp-cli` globally (`npm install -g gulp-cli`) and run `gulp` in Feedybacky directory (`npm install gulp`).
+Afterwards, you can copy following directories to the destinated folder: `css`, `dependencies`, `i18n`, `img`, `js`.

 ### How to include Feedybacky in my web page? ###

+#### Standard way ####

 Firstly, you have to create a DOM element anywhere on your web page:
 ```html